-It can be used to represent highly complex industrial and distribution environments, exposed to a highly volatile market, involving multiple sites, tens of thousands of items, deep BOMs, routings with many operations, etc. Well designed, this model allows us to manage this complexity from a few control points and buffers that are well positioned and sized.
+It can be used to represent highly complex industrial and distribution environments, exposed to a highly volatile market, involving multiple sites, tens of thousands of items, deep BOMs, routings with many operations, etc. Well-designed, this model allows us to manage this complexity from a few control points and buffers that are well-positioned and sized.

-This is also why our developers are committed to establishing very clean screens, automated routine processes, and customizable views that allow each user to view with confidence only the few pieces of information needed to make decisions by the hour, day, week, month, or year.
+This is also why our developers are committed to establishing very clean screens, automated routine processes, and customizable views that allow each user to view with confidence only a few pieces of information needed to make decisions by the hour, day, week, month, or year.
 It takes a lot of simplexity to hide the technology and enable intuitive actions.
-Do not trust a software with busy screens!
+Do not trust software with busy screens!

 We need to free up the available brain time of supply chain planners and managers, so that they, like airline pilots, can focus only on exceptions and on improving the model!